 48.2 - 82.4 °F

 0.67 - 5.47 inches

-When is the best time to book flights to Portland?
+When is the best time to book a flight to Portland?

 Which day is cheapest to fly to Portland?